TheGuyWhoIsIdiot/meditation-s-Patching-guides/android patch.md

 use Openssl and type this command: openssl -in privatekey.pem -pubout > publickey.rsa

-**IF R'U USING WINDOWS, USE HXD TO DELETE SOME SHIT BECAUSE IT CAN CAUSE SERIOUS DAMAGE TO YOUR CLIENT**
+**IF R'U USING WINDOWS, USE HXD TO DELETE SOME CRLF STUFF BECAUSE IT CAN CAUSE SERIOUS DAMAGE TO YOUR CLIENT**

 # windows part, boo hoo.
-go to hxd and open publickey.rsa, then you will need to remove 0D, because it is a compilation and system issue that causes this crap;
+go to hxd and open publickey.rsa, then you will need to remove 0D (known as \r), because it is a compilation and system issue that causes this crap;

-erm, nerdy stuff 🤓, but: Windows uses xD/xA, meanwhile linux only uses xA.
+erm, nerdy stuff 🤓, but: Windows uses xD/xA (\r\n) , meanwhile linux only uses xA (\n).
 # Termux users
 You can install the openssl, but you will need to get the private key